American alligator: Farming

-Culture and film
+Culture

 The American alligator is the official state reptile of Florida, Louisiana, and Mississippi.
-Several organizations and products from Florida have been named after the animal.

 "Gators" has been the nickname of the University of Florida's sports teams since 1911.
 In 1908, a printer made a spur-of-the-moment decision to print an alligator emblem on a shipment of the school's football pennants.
 The mascot stuck, and was made official in 1911, perhaps because the team captain's nickname was Gator.
 Allegheny College and San Francisco State University both have Gators as their mascots, as well.

 The Gator Bowl is a college football game held in Jacksonville annually since 1946, with Gator Bowl Stadium hosting the event until the 1993 edition.
 The Gatornationals is a NHRA drag race held at the Gainesville Raceway in Gainesville since 1970.